neonkore/Nunicode/README.md

 [TOC]

-This is i18n library implementing Unicode 7.0.0 (and 6.3.0).
+This is i18n library implementing Unicode 7.0.0.

 nunicode is trying to carefully follow the Unicode specification with reasonable trade-offs.
 It doesn't implement the entire standard, but